Hurricane Karl: Yucatán Peninsula

-Sourheastern Mexico
+Southeastern Mexico

 Video from NASA's Global Hawk aircraft as it examined Hurricane Karl.

 Torrential rains from Karl extended well inland into the Sierra Madre Oriental, causing severe floods and mud slides across Veracruz as well as in several neighboring Mexican states.
 The heaviest precipitation occurred adjacent to and northward of the storm's track, with localized accumulations of up to 17.83 inches (455 mm) recorded in Misantla.
 On landfall, major-hurricane-force winds uprooted hundred thousands of trees and caused widespread power outages, leaving up to 280,000 customers in the dark.
 The disaster affected at least 163 of the state's 212 municipalities, and several days after its passage more than half of the territory remained submerged by the flood waters.
 It caused the largest population displacement in the region's history; about 150,000 residents evacuated to a total of 423 storm shelters statewide.
 Karl claimed the lives of a confirmed twelve people in the state, among which a 40-year-old woman, along with her two- and three-year-old grandchildren in Cotaxtla, and a 54-year-old and an 87-year-old in Felipe Carrillo.
 Two other fatalities were however mentioned as being possibly attributed to the storm in an official government press release on September 24, 2010.

 In addition to the loss of life, structural damage in the state was widespread and particularly severe.
 In Cotaxtla, damaging muddy waters up to 12 m (39 ft) high left much of the municipality inundated and scores structures encased in mud.
 In some areas, the flooding was described as being "unprecedented".
 Carrillo Puerto suffered similar damage; two people were reported missing in the city.
 The impact on the vegetation was particularly notable in Boca del Río—situated near the mouth of the Jamapa River—where the winds downed well over 400,000 trees; a consequent clogging of the river mouth prompted about 30,000 people to evacuate from adjacent areas.
 In Puebla, two people were killed after their home was destroyed in a landslide.
 A third person was killed in Tabasco after she drowned in her flooded home.
 An estimated 200,000 residences were left without power as a result of Karl.